Home Heating Dos and Don’ts

 - Change your thermostat temperature at night and when you are away.
 The recommended temperature during the winter is 62 degrees Fahrenheit.
 This may seem too cold, but while you are asleep, you won’t notice the dip in temperature nearly as much as if you were awake.

 - Get a thorough inspection of your heating system prior to use.
 It’s important to make sure nothing deteriorated or broke over the summer.
-Once your system has been inspected, you’ll know exactly what needs repair or replacement to avoid unexpected heating breakdowns.
+Once your system has been inspected, you’ll know exactly what needs repair or replacement to avoid unexpected heating breakdowns which can be very expensive to address

 - Use a programmable thermostat to control temperature fluctuations in your home.
 These little gadgets can save hundreds of dollars per year by lowering temperature at night and while you are away from home.